Elena-Cantoni/CHOanalysis/documents/Statistics.md

 8|0.442954|0.119914

 ## `meanobs_minimization(df_cd, p_mean_std, txt_files, n_alpha, list_alphas)`
-The function allows to find which is the CHO &alpha;-dependent curve that minimizes the averaged human observer curve estimated with the previous described *meanstd_curve* function.
+The function allows to find which is the CHO &alpha;-dependent curve that minimizes the averaged human observer curve estimated with the previously described *meanstd_curve* function.

 #### Parameters:
-- df_cd : contrast-detil curve dataframe
+- df_cd : contrast-detial curve dataframe
 - p_mean_std : matrix filled with mean and std of the same diameter points seen by different observers
 - txt_files : txt dataframe
 - n_alpha : int value representing the number of rows where the word 'alpha' appears